Blogs

 wave

-Hacienda accused Pons of six crimes against the Public Treasury, claiming he owed over €15 million in unpaid taxes between 2010 and 2014.
-The allegations centered around claims that Pons falsely claimed residency in Monaco and the UK to avoid Spanish taxes, despite allegedly residing primarily in Barcelona.
-However, the TSJC found insufficient evidence to support these accusations.
-Crucially, the court noted Hacienda's failure to present key witnesses that could have corroborated Pons's claims of international travel for racing.
+Hacienda accused Pons of six crimes against the Public Treasury, claiming he owed over €15 million in unpaid taxes from 2010 to 2014.
+They said he falsely claimed residency in Monaco and the UK to dodge Spanish taxes, even though he supposedly lived mostly in Barcelona.
+Sounds messy, doesn't it?
+But the TSJC found that Hacienda just didn't have enough evidence to back up those claims.
+Crucially, they pointed out that Hacienda didn’t even bring in key witnesses who could have supported Pons’s story about being all over the world racing.

-The TSJC's ruling, announced on April 1st, 2025, affirmed the earlier acquittal by the Audiencia Provincial de Barcelona.
-The court stressed the "principle of presumption of innocence" and the "principle in dubio pro reo" (when in doubt, for the accused), emphasizing that the prosecution failed to meet the necessary burden of proof.
-Pons's defense successfully argued that his extensive international travel for motorcycle racing meant he didn't meet the 183-day threshold for Spanish tax residency.
-This victory isn't just a personal triumph for Pons; it also sets a significant precedent for future tax-related cases involving high-profile individuals in Spain.
+The TSJC's decision, announced on April 1st, 2025 (no joke!), confirmed the earlier acquittal from the Audiencia Provincial de Barcelona.
+They really emphasized the "principle of presumption of innocence" and the "principle in dubio pro reo" (when in doubt, it goes to the accused).
+Basically, they said Hacienda didn’t meet their burden of proof.
+Pons’s defense successfully argued that his crazy international travel schedule for racing meant he didn't meet the 183-day threshold for Spanish tax residency.
+This isn’t just a win for Pons—it sets a serious precedent for other high-profile tax cases in Spain.
+It makes you wonder what other cases might be overturned because of this decision.

 FAQ